Arthroscopy - Knee

 3. What is the treatment for Meniscal Tear?

-Ans: Meniscus is a semi-circular structure with the broad outer edge and thin inner edge.
+Ans: Meniscus is a semi-circular structure with a broad outer edge and thin inner edge.
 Tears towards the outer edge have a good blood supply and heal well with repair and tears towards the inner edge and irregular tears are not repairable and so they undergo partial meniscectomy i.e torn part of the meniscus is removed and the remaining part is trimmed smoothly to prevent a further tear.

-4. How is meniscus repaired?
+4. How is the meniscus repaired?

 5. Do I get arthritis if my meniscus is removed?